soyoahn/soyoahn.github.io/_posts/2025-04-25-blue-crayon-note.md

 Lessons Learned:
 * Do your best to fix the problem!
 * Let people know what happened.
 Own up to your mistakes.
 * Tailor your docs to your audience!
 Blue crayon in this situation set the tone and expectations before the reader even processes a single word.
+(I would _not_ have used a crayon if the problem were more serious.)
 * ✨ Gratitude Moment: Grateful for neighbors who are kind and understanding.